 Summing up

-Singapore Airlines currently has six distinct Business Class cabins, as well as two iterations of Suites, and a separate experience branded as First Class.
+Singapore Airlines currently has five distinct Business Class cabins, along with Suites, and a separate experience branded as First Class.
 Depending on the flight you book, you could have anything from a reclining armchair to a sizeable seat that can annex the space next door and become a double bed!

 By knowing the difference between Singapore Airlines’ many products, you’ll be able to plan your journey better.
 You’ll also avoid any unwanted surprises on departure day if you were expecting one type of seat but end up flying another.